vtexdocs/dev-portal-content/docs/guides/Integration Guides/payments-integration-guide/how-the-integration-protocol-between-vtex-and-antifraud-companies-works.md

 - **Connector Name**: fill in with the name you want to give to your connector within VTEX.
 This field can be edited whenever necessary.

 - **Service URL**: set the URL of your provider service.
 This URL will be the base address of the protocol and must follow the format determined by it.
-For example, if the service URL is *<http://10.10.10.10>*, the full URL for the endpoint */transactions* will be *<http://10.10.10.10/transactions>*.
+For example, if the service URL is `http://10.10.10.10`, the full URL for the endpoint *transactions* will be `http://10.10.10.10/transactions`.

 - **Application Key**: Enter the "X-PROVIDER-API-AppKey" value of your provider's request header for testing purposes.